Sometimes the stars align and treat us to something special.

 League Two’s Plymouth Argyle had a higher average than the Champions League semi-finalists’ 9,499.

-Still, they’ll always the memories, as will we.
+Still, they’ll always have the memories, as will we.